The Complete 2026 Guide to Record-Triggered Flows in Salesforce

 Performance tips

 - Bulkification.
-Even though you're "looking at one record" in Flow Builder, the runtime processes records in batches.
-Get Records and Update Records elements take collection variables — use them.
+Even though you are "looking at one record" in Flow Builder, the runtime processes records in batches.
+Get Records and Update Records elements take collection variables.
+Use them.

 - Get Records once.
 Multiple Get Records on the same object in the same flow is almost always a sign you should refactor to one query with multiple filters.

 - Decision elements before Get Records.
-If you don't need the data unless a condition is true, put the Decision first.
+If you do not need the data unless a condition is true, put the Decision first.
+Skipping an unnecessary query is the cheapest performance win you can make.

 - Async paths for slow work.
 Anything that calls an external API, generates a PDF, or does heavy computation belongs in an async path or a Subflow that calls invocable Apex.